AztecProtocol/aztec-connect-bridges/src/specs/yearn/readme.md

 - The bridge uses `auxData` where `0` means `deposit` and `1` means `withdrawal`.

-- The Bridge perform token pre-approvals in the constructor to allow the all the required tokens to work correctly on the approval side.
-A function to approve a specific vault also exists for new Vaults.
-It is safe to do, as the bridge is not holding funds itself.
+- The bridge performs infinite token approvals in the constructor to allow all the required tokens.
+There's also a function to approve a specific Vault to handle new deployments.
+Infinite approvals are safe because the bridge doesn't hold any funds.

 ## Can tokens balances be impacted by external parties, if yes, how?
-The amount of shares received from the vault is not affected by external parties.
+The number of shares received from the vault is not affected by any external party.

-However depending on the success or failure of the strategies, the Price Per Share of the vault may be impacted, increasing the amount of underlying token received on withdrawal if the strategies are successful, but decreasing it if the strategies are unsuccessful.
+On withdrawal, the number of tokens received will depend on the `pricePerShare`, which is usually higher than when the user deposited.

 ## Is the contract upgradeable?